 Our meetings occur weekdays after school/college, usually beginning at 4:30pm or 5pm over Zoom.
 Which days of the week are you available?

 ☐ Monday ☐ Tuesday ☐ Wednesday ☐ Thursday ☐ Friday

-Youth Organisation/Youth Club:

 Youth worker statement of support (please let us know why you think the candidate would be suitable for this position): Click or tap here to enter text.